Generic Name: levothyroxine (LEE voe thye ROX een)

 It may take several weeks before your body starts to respond to levothyroxine.
 Keep using this medicine even if you feel well.
 You may need to use levothyroxine for the rest of your life.

 While using levothyroxine, you may need frequent medical tests.
-Tell any doctor or dentist who treats you that you are using levothyroxine.
+Tell any doctor, dentist, or surgeon who treats you that you are using levothyroxine.

 Store at room temperature away from moisture and heat.